 How to research adoption records in Oregon, including the Oregon Adoption Registry, and pre-adoption birth records.

 Bankruptcy records are not held by Multnomah County.
 Records of bankruptcies filed by residents of Multnomah County are held by the United States Bankruptcy Court, District of Oregon.
-See this PDF for detailed instructions on ordering copies.
+See this page for detailed instructions on ordering copies.

 How to research birth records in the State or Oregon, including early City of Portland birth records.
 All birth records have a 100 year access restriction.